jordan-wright/email/README.md

 Robust and flexible email library for Go

-*Note: This library requires Go 1.2 or above*

 ### Email for humans
 The ```email``` package is designed to be simple to use, but flexible enough so as not to be restrictive.
 The goal is to provide an *email interface for humans*.